J-DubApps/Blog/content/contact.md

 </div>
 <br />
 <div style="font-size: 14px;">
-I welcome questions or comments (good or bad) about posts and content @ julianwest.me.
-Feel free to write / DM etc.  For info on site infra or terms, see the <b>Colophon</b> or <b>Terms</b> links on the footer below.<br /><br />
+I welcome questions or comments (good or bad) about content @ julianwest.me.
+Feel free to write / DM etc. <br /><br />
 I do receive a fair amount of email, so if I don’t respond right away please don’t be offended.
 I do eventually.
 My average time-to-response is 45 days.
-If your email is time-sensitive I recommend adding a <a href="https://bsky.app/profile/julianwest.me">BlueSky</a> DM, referring me to your email.
-Worth a shot for quicker response!<br /><br />
+If your email is time-sensitive, a DM <a href="https://bsky.app/profile/julianwest.me">here</a>, referring me to your email, can't hurt.<br /><br />
 Note to IT job recruiters: please do not write my personal email address unless we're already corresponding.
-I monitor my <a href="https://www.linkedin.com/in/julianwest">LinkedIn profile</a> for that kind of thing, and I respond faster there.
+I do monitor my <a href="https://www.linkedin.com/in/julianwest">LinkedIn profile</a> for that kind of thing, and I normally only respond to cold Recruiter contacts over there.
 Thanks.
 </div>